 Additional safety precautions with gas ranges

 We always caution children to be careful when using the stove, but as adults, it’s easy to forget about taking precautions.
 However, whenever you’re using a gas range, keep in mind combustion is occurring and carbon monoxide is being produced.
 For more on this, see our article on safety tips for gas ranges.

 The dangers of carbon monoxide

-Carbon monoxide is a colorless, odorless and tasteless gas that is produced by the burning of natural gas.
-It’s known as the “silent killer” because if concentration of carbon monoxide is too high in an enclosed space, it can have deadly results.
-Venting your gas range is the best protection against carbon monoxide build-up in your home, however there are also other measures you can take.
+Carbon monoxide is a colorless, odorless, and tasteless gas that is produced by the burning of natural gas.
+It’s known as the “silent killer” because if the concentration of carbon monoxide is too high in an enclosed space, it can have deadly results.
+Venting your gas range is the best protection against carbon monoxide build-up in your home, however, there are also other measures you can take.